BY CHANTÉ DYSON. PHOTOGRAPHY BY DEUN IVORY.

 2. Bring back the value of community through dinner.

 I remember my first visit to Africa.
 I traveled to Dakar, Senegal and stayed with my beautiful host family while they celebrated the end of Ramadan.
-I was a young girl, raised southern Baptist (if you know, then you know) and I was staying with this Muslim family who opened my eyes to some of the most beautiful ideas I’ve ever encountered.
+I was a young girl, raised southern Baptist (if you know, then you know) and I was staying with a Muslim family who opened my eyes to some of the most beautiful ideas I’ve ever encountered.
 As we celebrated Eid, I noticed something special that I wanted to take back with me as I returned to the states.
 In Senegal, it is tradition when dining to eat from a large communal plate.
 A washing basin is passed around before dinner and everyone washes their hands.
 Everyone gathers around the communal basin and you are to eat from the section of the bowl that is in front of you.
-After dinner, it is common place for everyone to stay for at least a half hour to continue to build the personal relationship.
+After dinner, it is commonplace for everyone to stay for at least a half hour to continue to build the personal relationship.
 Some hosts will serve tea and several communal bowls depending on the day.
 This value is truly lacking in our Western culture, and even something like dinner is a way to encourage more community in our lives instead of just eating in front of a draining television while glancing at our screens between each bite.

 3. Channel Oshun & her beauty through...honey?

 Oshun is one of the most popular and my personal favorite Orisha of the Yoruba tradition as she governs love and all of the sweet bodies of freshwater.
 She represents beauty, prosperity, love, sensuality, and fertility.
 A great offering to her is something sweet — honey is amazing.
-I have been learning more about Oshun & the Orishas and have committed to a nightly ritual of taking a soothing bath while basked in honey.
+I have been learning more about Oshun & the Orisha and have committed to a nightly ritual of taking a soothing bath while basked in honey.
 This is an easy ritual you can start right away.

 Make a spiritual bath: Pray over your bathwater, light candles/incense, and have soft music playing.
 Lather yourself in raw honey; known for its skin moisturizing benefits and antibacterial properties.
 Set your intention on channeling Oshun & embracing the divine feminine within.